The Excel Replace function is similar to the Excel Substitute Function. The difference between the two functions is:

 |start_num||-||The position, within old_text, of the first character that you want to replace.|

 |new_text||-||The replacement text.|

-The following spreadsheets show two examples of use of the Excel Replace Function.
+Column B of the following spreadsheet shows two examples of the Excel Replace Function.

 Further information and examples of the Excel Replace function can be found on the Microsoft Office website.